nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. HackAssist shows a list of fields to input (index)
 3. User inputs fields
 4. HackAssist displays confirmation message
-5. HackAssist removes the task from task list and all members assigned to that task
+5. HackAssist removes the task from task list and all people assigned to that task
 6. HackAssist shows list of all tasks, excluding deleted task, and the updated person list

 Use case ends.